MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 ## Use custom settings for Microsoft Defender for Endpoint

-Intune supports a preview of Microsoft Defender for Endpoint as both a mobile threat defense (MTD) app and as the Microsoft Tunnel app on Android devices.
-When you use Defender for Endpoint for both the Tunnel app and as a MTD app, you can use custom settings in your VPN profile for Microsoft Tunnel to simplify your configurations.
+Intune supports a preview of Microsoft Defender for Endpoint as both a MTD app and as the Microsoft Tunnel client application on Android Enterprise devices.
+If you use Defender for Endpoint for both the Microsoft Tunnel client application and as a MTD app, you can use custom settings in your VPN profile for Microsoft Tunnel to simplify your configurations.
 Use of custom settings in the VPN profile replaces the need to use a separate app configuration profile.

-When you use Defender for Endpoint for both purposes, you must use custom settings for devices [enrolled](../enrollment/android-enroll.md) as *Android Enterprise personally-owned work profile* instead of an app configuration profile.
-For these devices, the app configuration profile for Defender for Endpoint conflicts with Microsoft Tunnel and can prevent the device from connecting to Microsoft Tunnel.
-For other devices, the use of custom settings in place of an app configuration profile is optional.
+For devices [enrolled](../enrollment/android-enroll.md) as *Android Enterprise personally-owned work profile* that use Defender for Endpoint for both purposes, you must use custom settings instead of an app configuration profile.
+On these devices, the app configuration profile for Defender for Endpoint conflicts with Microsoft Tunnel and can prevent the device from connecting to Microsoft Tunnel.

-**Android Enterprise personally-owned work profile**:

-- When you use Microsoft Defender for Endpoint as the Tunnel App and as a MTD app on devices enrolled as *Android Enterprise personally-owned work profile*:
-  - You must use the VPN profile for Microsoft Tunnel to also deploy your app configuration settings for Microsoft Defender for Endpoint.
-  - Don’t deploy a separate app configuration profile for Microsoft Defender for Endpoint.
-The settings from the app configuration profile can conflict with the VPN profile and prevent the device from connecting to the Microsoft Tunnel.

-- If you use Microsoft Defender for Endpoint for MTD but not for Microsoft Tunnel, then you continue to use the app configuration profile to configure Microsoft Defender for Endpoint.
+If you use Microsoft Defender for Endpoint for MTD but not for Microsoft Tunnel, then you continue to use the app configuration profile to configure Microsoft Defender for Endpoint.

-**Android Enterprise fully managed or company-owned work profile**:

-- When you use Microsoft Defender for Endpoint as the Tunnel App and as a MTD app on devices enrolled as *Android Enterprise fully managed or company-owned work profile*:
-  - You can choose to use VPN profile for Microsoft Tunnel to deploy app configuration settings for Microsoft Defender for Endpoint, or you can use a separate app configuration profile.
-  - These enrollment types don’t encounter the conflict seen for personally-owned work profile devices.

 ### Add app configuration support for Microsoft Defender for Endpoint to a VPN profile for Microsoft Tunnel